 - Two examinations, comprised of reading and writing tasks based on previously unseen texts.

 - A non-examination assessment of spoken language will also be carried out by your teacher and it is a compulsory element of this course.

 - Your exams will be assessed by external examiners.

 Information & support

-The college has a dedicated Skills Development Team which is available to provide specialised support to students with specific learning difficulties such as dyslexia or dyspraxia.
+We have a dedicated Skills Development team who can provide specialised support to students with specific learning difficulties such as dyslexia or dyspraxia.

 What can I do with this qualification?

 Achieving a grade 9 to 4 will show that you possess the vital written and oral skills that will help you move on to a more advanced course or employment opportunities.